merlinmann/taskpaper-config/Introduction.md

             - (and most definitely _not_ a storage shed)
     - consider giving your tags names starting with alphabetically unique letters
         - allows way faster, no-look autocomplete
-    - // TODO more Best Practices go here
+    - // TODO put more Best Practices here
 - Becoming a power user
     - learn examples of handy Sidebar and Editor searches
     - add your most used tags and searches as defaults in the "Configurations" folder